Efficient Image-to-Image Diffusion Classifier for Adversarial Robustness: Introduction

 In this paper, we aim to redesign the diffusion framework for adversarial robustness to eliminate this gap, relieving the pressure on DMs to generate high-quality images, which enables an efficient incorporation of DMs in adversarial robustness.
 Specifically, we regard classification tasks as image translation tasks achieved by DMs, where the image is translated to the pre-defined labels that are presented by different images.
 Since the objective is to align images with their corresponding image labels instead of high-quality image generation, the required complexity of DMs in adversarial robustness can be significantly reduced.
 With this simple framework, we introduce an Image-to-Image Diffusion Classifier (IDC) to effectively and efficiently apply DMs to adversarially robust image classification.
 In order to guarantee the diversity of pre-defined image labels for classification, we propose to construct orthogonal image labels in pixel space.
 Then IDC employs an image-to-image translation framework to learn a many-to-one mapping from input images to these orthogonal image labels, and the classification can be achieved by measuring the distances between translated results and all pre-defined image labels.
 Due to the switch of objectives, we are able to alleviate the computation of DMs in different aspects, including pruning the U-Net structure and reducing the diffusion timesteps.
 Furthermore, the vanilla optimization of translation frameworks only minimizes the distance between the translated result and its corresponding image labels without considering other classes.
 Thus, we incorporate a classification loss in the optimization of DM-based image translation to better fit the classification objective.
 Our introduced IDC achieves superior performance in the trade-offs between model efficiency and adversarial robustness.
 As shown in Figure \ref{f-introparam}, we achieve more competitive robustness with fewer model parameters than CNN-based adversarial training methods and much lower FLOPs cost than the DM-based method.
-We summarize the main contributions as follows: \begin{itemize}[leftmargin=*] \item We propose a novel Image-to-Image diffusion classifier with pre-defined orthogonal image labels, which naturally converts image generation tasks to classification tasks. \item Through task conversion, we propose to reduce the complexity of diffusion models without harming the performance, including network size and diffusion steps. \item We propose a classification loss during the optimization of IDC, which improves the adaptability of the image translation framework for classification tasks. \item We perform extensive experiments to empirically demonstrate the superiority of IDC on various benchmarks. \end{itemize}